afrind/draft-frindell-webtrans-devious-baton/draft-frindell-webtrans-devious-baton.md

 * If the value of the baton is not 0, the endpoint MUST send a new Baton message with a baton value equal to the incoming baton value + 1 modulo 256.
 The new Baton message is sent on a stream, decribed below.
-* After sending the Baton message, the endpoint MUST close the stream.
+* After sending the Baton message, the endpoint MUST send a FIN on the stream.

 The endpoint selects the outgoing Baton message stream based on how the incoming Baton message arrived.